AnnKemp/photo-gallery/README.md

 New terminals will now use the nvm-controlled NodeJS.
 To verify:

+node -v  #

+will print the version installed above

+which npm  #

-node -v  # will print the version installed abovewhich npm  # will print a path somewhere within the ~/.nvm folder Global packages will now be installed in the ~/.nvm directory, so permission errors should no longer occur as long as npm is used without sudo.
+will print a path somewhere within the ~/.nvm folder Global packages will now be installed in the ~/.nvm directory, so permission errors should no longer occur as long as npm is used without sudo.

 ## Create an App